 Water and Wastewater Rates

 On May 17, 2021, at the Public Hearing for Water and Wastewater Rate Adjustments, Ventura City Council unanimously approved five-year water and wastewater rate increases.
-Beginning July 1, 2021, Ventura Water customers will see new rates reflected on their bill
+All bills after July 1, 2022 will reflect the new rates; there will be no proration between the old and new rates.

 Over the course of eight public meetings and nearly a year of deliberation, the Water Commission, in partnership with City staff and a third-party financial consultant, underwent an extensive water and wastewater rate study to evaluate the City’s water rate tiers, water shortage rates, wastewater rate structure, and financing options for major projects.